Jenisa04/studentData/README.md

 ## Installation

 1. Install Node.js latest version: https://nodejs.org/en
-2. Installed express, multer, csv-parser
+2. Installed express, multer, csv-parser, axios, nodemailer

     a.
-In the terminal, cd to your directory and, type 'npm install express multer csv-parser'
+In the terminal, cd to your directory and, type 'npm install express multer csv-parser axios nodemailer'

 ## Usage
 1. Inside the terminal, cd to your directory and run, 'node server.js'